yguenduez/nerd-neck/readme.md

 ## Current Wiring

 We have an i2c setup, where two 4.7k Ohm resistors are used as pull up resistors.
-If scl/sda are off, both signals are pulled up up to the logical 3.3 Volts (high).
+If scl/sda are off, both signals are pulled up to the logical 3.3 Volts (high).
 The IMU (on the right) will pull the signal down if needed.

 Everything runs on the 3.3-volt level of the MCU.

 The piezo speaker is connected to GPIO pin 7.
-We use a 100 Ohms resistor to protect ti GPIO.
-So the piezo speaker drains 3.3v/100 Ohms = 33mA of current.
+We use a 100 Ohms resistor to protect the GPIO from draining too much current.
+So the piezo speaker drains at max 3.3v/100 Ohms = 33 mA of current.
-It's powered with a 1khz pwm signal, when triggered.
+It's powered with a 1 khz pwm signal, when triggered.

 Below the fritzing image is demonstrating the wiring.
 The parts are aliases though, we use different ones, but the wiring is exactly the same.

 ![fritzing](images/nerd-neck-fritzing.png)